kyma-project/kyma/components/README.md

 ## Details

-Every Kyma component resides in a dedicated folder, which contains its sources and a `README.md` file.
+Every Kyma component resides in a dedicated folder which contains its sources and a `README.md` file.
 This file provides instructions on how to build and develop the component.

-The component's name consists of a term describing the component, followed by a **component type**.
+The component's name consists of a term describing the component, followed by the **component type**.
 The first part of the name may differ depending on the component's purpose.
 This table lists the available types:

 | type|description|example|